 The Parkinson Disease and Movement Disorders Center at Boston University Medical Campus has a long established clinical research program.
-Research is ongoing and includes observational and interventional research in pharmacology and rehabilitation.
-In addition, there are studies of surgical procedures and or devices.
+Research is ongoing and includes both observational and interventional research studies which currently focus on

-Clinical research staff includes four board-certified neurologists with specialty training in movement disorders, three nurse specialists (two with greater than 20 years research experience), two research assistants, and one regulatory manager.
-Staff are members of the Parkinson Study Group, Huntington’s Study Group, and the Multi System Atrophy Study Group.
+Clinical research staff includes five movement disorder specialists ( neurologists with specialty training in movement disorders), a clinical nurse specialist, research nurse coordinator, research program manager and research assistants.
+Staff are members of the Parkinson Study Group and Huntington’s Study Group.
 The Center is designated an American Parkinson Disease Association Center for Advanced Research.

-Imaging specific to Parkinson’s disease and other movement disorders including MRI, CT, and SPECT, are available at Boston University Medical Center.
-The facility supports the collection of laboratory samples including routine labs, pharmacokinetics, and DNA collection and storage.
+Imaging specific to Parkinson’s disease and other movement disorders including MRI, CT, and SPECT, and PET are available at Boston Medical Center (BMC).
+BMC is certified in DaTScan.
+The facility supports the collection of laboratory samples including routine blood labs, pharmacokinetics, DNA collection, CSF collection and storage.

 Collaborative and Complementary Research at Boston University

 Complementary research programs exist in psychology (Vision and Cognition lab, Alice Cronin-Golumb, PhD), Rehabilitation (Center of Neurorehabilitation, Terry Ellis, PhD, PT) Medicine Bioinformatics (Adam Labadorf, PhD)

 Boston University School of Medicine is home to an Advanced Center for Parkinson’s Research supported by the American Parkinson Disease Association.
 The Center is directed by Marie Hélène Saint-Hilaire, MD, FRCPC, with a comprehensive team of experts.

 APDA Centers for Advanced Research must meet the highest academic standards and be distinguished leaders in the field of PD research.
 There are eight such centers across the country.